milvus-io/milvus/docs/developer_guides/chap06_root_coordinator.md

 	// if RootCoord create segment, DataCoord will put segment msg into this channel DataCoordSegmentChan <-chan *ms.MsgPack

-	// if segment flush completed, data node would put segment msg into this channel DataNodeFlushedSegmentChan <-chan *ms.MsgPack
+	// if segment flush completed, DataNode would put segment msg into this channel DataNodeFlushedSegmentChan <-chan *ms.MsgPack

 	//get binlog file path from data service,